Descriptions of Jefferson’s physical appearance and demeanor

 Scientists Denounced the 1998 Jefferson-Hemings DNA Study, But Historians and Media Paid No Attention

-DNA,—”The genetic findings my collaborators and I reported in the scientific journal Nature do not prove that Thomas Jefferson was the father of one of Sally Hemings’ children.
-We never made that claim… It is true that men of Randolph Jefferson’s family could have fathered Sally Hemings’ later children.”
-Dr. Eugene Foster, lead author of the DNA study
+“The genetic findings my collaborators and I reported in the scientific journal Nature do not prove that Thomas Jefferson was the father of one of Sally Hemings’ children.
+We never made that claim… It is true that men of Randolph Jefferson’s family could have fathered Sally Hemings’ later children.” —Dr. Eugene Foster, lead author of the 1998 DNA study

-Before the Nature article, most scholars had dismissed the notion of a Jefferson-Hemings affair, citing unsubstantiated hearsay, erroneous claims and an overall lack of any real evidence.
-Utilizing Y-chromosome analysis that had only became available two years before, the DNA study sought to provide scientific evidence to settle the matter.
-However, only after publication did it become apparent that lead author Dr. Eugene Foster withheld significant data from his co-authors and the editors at Nature.
-Therefore Foster’s conclusions were not subject to transparent peer review before publication.
+Before the Nature article, most Jefferson scholars had dismissed the notion of a Jefferson-Hemings affair, citing unsubstantiated hearsay, erroneous claims and an overall lack of any real evidence.
+Utilizing Y-chromosome analysis that had only became available two years before, the 1998 DNA study sought to provide scientific evidence to settle the matter.
+However, only after the study’s publication did it become apparent that lead author Dr. Eugene Foster withheld from his co-authors and the editors at Nature the possibility of other Jefferson male relatives as paternity suspects.
+As a result, Foster’s conclusions were not subject to proper transparent peer review before publication.

-Scientists and medical experts had a great deal to say about the study after publication, particularly the problematic/inaccurate headline Jefferson fathered slave’s last child which Foster later had to retract, admitting that it was “misleading”.
-This retraction came after scientists around the world criticized the author’s overall interpretation of the DNA results, with experts even calling it “an abuse of the scientific press”.
+Scientists and medical experts called the study into question after publication, particularly the problematic/inaccurate headline Jefferson fathered slave’s last child which Foster later had to retract, admitting that it was “misleading”.
+This retraction came after scientists around the world criticized the author’s overall interpretation of the DNA results, with experts even calling it “an abuse of the scientific press.”
 So what was it that scientists found issue with?

-Eugene Foster, a retired pathologist, became involved at the request of his friend, historian Winifred Bennett.
-In 1997, Bennett suggested to Foster that he join her to conduct DNA testing of descendants of Jefferson, Hemings and other families to determine scientifically whether any matches occur that would indicate paternity.
-Bennett described her wish to write a book on the topic and travel with Foster to interview the various descendants when blood samples were taken.
-Once the results were analyzed, Bennett would then publish her book and Foster would release the DNA findings simultaneously to the press.
+Dr. Eugene Foster, a retired pathologist, became involved at the request of his friend, amateur historian Winifred Bennett.
+In 1997, Bennett suggested to Foster that he collaborate with her to conduct DNA testing of descendants of Jefferson, Hemings and other families to determine scientifically whether any matches occur that would indicate paternity.
+Bennett described her wish to travel with Foster and interview the various descendants when blood samples were taken and write a book on the topic.
+Once the results were analyzed, Bennett would then publish her book in partnership with Foster when he was to simultaneously release the DNA findings to the press.

-Foster initially declined the idea, but after researching the topic he found it to be possible to isolate the male Y-chromosome from the male lines of various family descendants.
+Foster initially passed on the idea, but after researching the topic he found it to be possible to isolate the male Y-chromosome from the male lines of various family descendants.
 Once isolated, the y-DNA signatures of the family lines could be compared for potential matches.
-He then set out to locate and test the y-DNA of family descendants to establish whether Thomas Jefferson fathered any of Sally Hemings’ children.
+He then set out with Bennett to visit and test the y-DNA of family descendants to establish whether Thomas Jefferson fathered any of Sally Hemings’ children.

 In order to locate Jefferson descendants, Foster reached out to the Thomas Jefferson Memorial Foundation (now called the Thomas Jefferson Foundation, aka Monticello) which recommended Herb Barger, a Jefferson family genealogist.
 Barger was instrumental in locating descendants from various family lines in order to gather their DNA, which appeared in the article’s chart that presented the y-DNA findings.